 It will be helpful to strategies and provide accurate solutions to custom's problems and help you efficiently engage with them to improve their customer experience(CX).

 In SaaS enterprise value delivery, it is essential to personalize the customer onboarding experience to help minimize the time to value.
-You must pay attention to the customer journey and Guide them throughout the onboarding process.
+You must pay attention to the customer journey and Guide them throughout onboarding.
 Make sure to personalize resource content relevant to the customers and their goals.

 As we discussed above, it is essential to provide relevant resources.
 It is also crucial to structure it.
 Resources must be structured to educate the customer with features that will help them achieve their goals rather than serving them with all the knowledge.